 Installing new firmware on DirectStream or DirectStream Junior is a simple procedure.
 The entire update is stored on an SD memory card (similar to what you might find in a digital camera for memory) in the case of DirectStream, or a USB memory stick for DirectStream Junior.
 The necessary files are loaded onto the SD card or USB stick, placed in the rear of DirectStream when the AC power is off, then the files are automatically loaded as soon as the AC power is connected.
 It’s really that easy.

 Download the files.
 They are sent in a zipped format.
 Unzip the files and copy the contents of the folder to a blank SD memory card or USB memory stick (depending on which model DAC you have) using your computer to do so.
-Making sure the power is off, insert the SD card or USB stick into DirectStream or DirectStream Junior and turn the power back on.
+Ensure that the SD card or USB stick are formatted to FAT 16 or FAT 32.
+As well make sure that they are no larger than 32 Gb.
+Ensuring that the power is off, insert the SD card or USB stick into DirectStream or DirectStream Junior and turn the power back on.
 The front panel logo light will blink indicating the upgrade is taking place and when the unit is ready to play again, simply remove the SD card or USB memory stick and you’re done.

 The contents of your SD card or USB stick should have a group of files that look similar to these: